JhaoZ/reddit-misinformation-classifier/README.md

 A classifier that determines if a Reddit post has COVID misinformation in it.

-Used in am AP Research project study that examined misinformation transmission on Reddit.
+Used in an AP Research project study that examined misinformation transmission on Reddit.